-For nearly 100 years, the family operating Northern Smelters has been involved in the tin and lead industry in Australia.
+For 100 years, the family operating Northern Smelters has been involved in the tin and lead industry in Australia.
 The current business was established in 1966 by Dal Hayes, whose experience with metal started with his father in the 1920's, reclaiming lead from old car batteries at a time when the usual method of disposal was the town dump.
 Edward Hayes later sold his pioneering lead recovery business to Cliff Doring, who in turn sold to Sims Metal, leading eventually to the foundation of Australian Refined Alloys, which was the only Australian producer of refined recycled lead until recent times.
-The Alexandria plant now is operated by Enirgi Metals.

 In the 1980's Dal's competitor in Brisbane, Col Acton, was bought by Consolidated Alloys, who at the time enjoyed a monopoly in solder products in Sydney.
 The price there was extremely high, while in Brisbane Dal struggled to compete against solder selling at cost price.
 In desperation, he suggested 16 year old grandson, Robert Richardson, sell radiator solder in Sydney.
 By providing competition in Sydney, unrealistically low prices in Brisbane could not be subsidized by the high prices being charged to Sydney's radiator repairers.
 The plan worked, Northern Smelters survived, and Robert extended his sales to other products, trading as Richardson Alloys.